create3000/x_ite/.github/CONTRIBUTING.md

 * [x] Includes tests if applicable.
 * [x] You have signed off on your work (`git commit -s` is welcome but not required).

-## License

-By contributing, you agree that your contributions will be licensed under the same MIT License as the rest of the project.

 ## Contributor License Agreement (CLA)

 When you propose a pull request on this repository, you agree that your